brejdol/networkundertaker/_posts/2023-04-17-Shortest-Path-Bridging-part-8.md

  (Shortest Path Bridging Command Set)
 ```

-Since we're checking out the backbone currently, let's focus on the last: INTERFACE, NODES, INFO, DATABASE, BVLANS, and ADJACENCY:
+Since we're checking out the backbone currently, let's focus on the ones that obviously are linked to the backbone functions: INTERFACE, NODES, BVLANS, and ADJACENCY:

 ```
 BRANCH-USR-Core:: show spb isis interface